gvwilson/sensibleadventures/gleam/gleam.md

 night, trying to think of a better plan, but it always came down to the same question: where could he get enough light?
 Not his mother and father---they only had a few drops, which they needed to help the baby learn how to see.
-Not Granna Shimmer---even if she believed him, she would say it was too dangerous.
+Not Grandma Shimmer---even if she believed him, she would say it was too dangerous.
 And everyone else still thought he was a liar.